Another Word For CREATE

 emergence

-Noun : The act of rising out of a fluid, or coming forth from envelopment or concealment, or of rising into view; sudden uprising or appearance.
+Noun : The act of rising out of a fluid, or coming forth from envelopment or concealment, or of rising into view; appearance.

-Noun : In particular: the arising of emergent structure in complex systems.
+Noun : The arising of emergent structure in complex systems.

 get